DonneyF/f17-mp5-michko09_donneyf/Design.md

 - HashMap indentifiers are unique objects only
 - Database is mutable
 - Does not contain more elements than there are unique indentifiers
 - Each Table in HashMap have the same amount of key elements

 Abstraction Function:
 - Takes in a list of tables returns the JSON of each table entry

 - Constructors:
 	- Empty
 	- Pass in a database
 	- Pass in a table
 	- Three filenames represeting JSON files

+Methods:
 - Parse the JSON files into databases
 	- Check proper JSON formatting
 	- The unique identifier must exists for a table entry